ThorstenRhau/fish-shell/README.md

-# Thorsten's fish shell configuration
+# Thorsten's fish shell configuration (merged in to dotfiles repo)

 This is my fish shell configuration, it is public for easy cloning